 How To Make A Backdrop Frame

-And just incase you wondering how to create a backdrop frame, we included an instructional to create a PVC one for under $20.
+And just incase you wondering how to create a backdrop frame, I included an instructional video to create a PVC one for under $20.

 Microfibre Christmas Backdrops